bschwal/sos/quickstart/quickstart.rst

 **********************

 * --disable-python
-       * The python commands for managing and querying SOS will not be build
+        * The python commands for managing and querying SOS will not be built
 * --enable-doc
         * Man pages will be generated for SOS commands and API
 * --enable-html
         * HTML documenation will be generated for SOS commands and API

 Compile Dependencies
 ********************